 Jacob, W. James

-Dr. Jacob holds two Master's Degrees, one in Organizational Behavior from the Marriott School of Management, the other in International Development from Kennedy Center for International Studies at Brigham Young University and a PhD in Education from the University of California, Los Angeles.
+Dr. Jacob holds master’s degrees in Organizational Behavior (Marriott School of Management) and International Development (Kennedy Center for International Studies) from Brigham Young University and a PhD in Education from the University of California, Los Angeles.